-Computer text handling involves processing and encoding.
-When a word processor user types in text via a keyboard, the computer's system software receives a message that the user pressed a key combination for "T", which it encodes as U+0054.
+Computer text handling involves encoding and processing.
+When a word processor user types in the letter "T" via a keyboard, the computer's system software receives a message that the user pressed a key combination for "T", which it encodes as U+0054.
 The word processor stores the number in memory and also passes it on to the display software responsible for putting the character on the screen.
 This display software, which may be a windows manager or part of the word processor itself, then uses the number as an index to find an image of a "T", which it draws on the monitor screen.
 The process continues as the user types in more characters.